smeenka/rust-examples/nucleo-G070/README.md

 * 2 good case for sending and reading from master to slave
 * bad cases where the frame size is not correct between master and slave
 * one good case for the master write_read with subaddressing
-* One can test the watchdog capability by disconnecting and connecting the slave at any time.
 * The watchdog does prevent the i2c bus from hanging!
+* One can test the watchdog capability by disconnecting and connecting the slave at any time, and check that the bus never hangs

-Note that the blocking and nonblocking variants in the test can be interchanged.
+Note that the blocking and nonblocking variants in the test can be interchanged,
+* master in blocking variant connected to a slave in nonblocking variant
+* master in non-blocking variant connected to a slave in blocking variant

+Cargo.toml:

     [dependencies.stm32g0xx-hal]
+    # Needed to disable the default feature "i2c-blocking"
     default-features = false
     features = ["rt", "stm32g070", "i2c-nonblocking"]

 ## nb_i2c_master_simple